fbpx

 If the builder is carrying the cost of construction, you can use any mortgage lender you wish for the mortgage loan.
 Banks, Brokers, or independent Mortgage Companies (like us).
 Most builders will require you to get pre-approved up-front before they start building your new home, and to provide them with a Pre-Approval Letter.

 If you are carrying the cost of construction with a true construction loan, these loans are most often done with small regional banks with specialized construction loan departments.
 This is who I suggest you use.
-The final "end loan" after the construction is done can be obtained from any mortgage lender, but of course we hope you select us here at Cambria Mortgage.
+We partner with a few local banks to assist you in a seemly process between the construction loan and the end loan.

-• BEWARE THE BUILDER INCENTIVE GAME
+BEWARE THE BUILDER INCENTIVE GAME

 Has your builder offered upgrades, appliance allowances, builder paid closing costs or other incentives if you simply use their lender for your financing?